kgrid-objects/fda-label-collection/README.md

 TRY OUT THE REMDESIVIR PRESCRIBING INFORMATION API INSTANTLY ON THE WEB
 ```

+We have deployed this API already.
+It is easy to try it!
+Just do this:

 1. Using your browser, go to https://reqbin.com/curl
 2. Do this
 3. Do this